Benjamin Parkyn Richardson

-Benjamin Parkyn Richardson (22 July 1857 - 8 August 1910) was a member of the first North-West Legislative Assembly in Northwest Territories, Canada, from 20 June 1888 until 10 October 1891.
+Benjamin Parkyn Richardson (22 July 1857 – 8 August 1910) was a member of the first North-West Legislative Assembly in Northwest Territories, Canada, from 20 June 1888 until 10 October 1891.
 He settled in present-day Saskatchewan in 1884.

 Early life

 Richardson was the third son of the Reverend George Thomas Richardson (1822–1888), Methodist Minister of Toronto Conference, who came to Canada from Cornwall, England in 1854.
-He was born at Blenheim in York County, Ontario in 1857.
+He was born at Blenheim in York County, Canada West in 1857.

 Richardson was educated at the county public schools and Uxbridge High School.
 He taught school for six years at Uxbridge, and then engaged in farming and stock-raising.
 He married Margaret Ethel Austin (1856–1928) of Clough Jordon, Tipperary, Ireland, at Philadelphia, Pennsylvania, on 3 October 1882.
 In 1884, Richardson settled in the North-West Territories and established himself as a farmer and stock breeder.